 About The Author

-I'm Pierre-Luc Gagné, a québécois from Hébertville in Lac-Saint-Jean.
+I’m Pierre-Luc Gagné, a québécois from Hébertville in Lac-Saint-Jean.
 I now live in beautiful Gatineau with my wife Annie and our dog Orson.
-If you don't want to miss an article you can keep track of this website using two ways:
+If you don’t want to miss an article you can keep track of this website using three ways:

 In the summer of 1990, I turned four.
 The last gift I opened on my birthday, the pièce de résistance if you will, was my Game Boy.
 From that moment on, I was hooked.
 I have never stopped playing Game Boy, through its many revisions and its countless games.
 As I turn 30 and now have the expendable income to collect and play the Game Boy even more than before, I have turned my appreciation into the peak of obsession: cataloguing the essential games released for the system to understand its appeal.
 I call this project Game Boy Essentials.
 It is an attempt to discuss the games we should play to fully understand the Game Boy.
 Good or bad.

 There are over a thousand Game Boy & Game Boy Color games.
 Not all are worth playing.
 Some aren’t even worth acknowledging.
 I’m building a list of the games that someone could play to get a complete sense of what the Game Boy is about.
 Sometimes that means playing Donkey Kong Land because Rare could not be bothered to cater their game to the weird screen of the system, sometimes that means playing the games everyone seemed to have played, sometimes that means playing a dreadful game that sold millions, sometimes that means playing a truly forgotten classic.